felixbrucker/windows-miner/claymore-zec/Readme!!!.txt

 If you use unsecure connection to mining pool, current developer fee is 2.5%, every hour the miner mines for 90 seconds for developer.
 If you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
 Attempts to cheat and remove dev fee will cause a bit slower mining speed (same as "-nofee 1") though miner will show same hashrate.
+Miner cannot just stop if cheat is detected because creators of cheats would know that the cheat does not work and they would find new tricks.
+If miner does not show any errors or slowdowns, they are happy.

 This version is for recent AMD videocards only: 7xxx, 2xx, 3xx and 4xx, 1GB or more.